CodeFrite/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 # Avoiding common attacks

-Smart contract Weakness Classification (SWC) can be found in [SWC registry](https://swcregistry.io/)

 ## SWC-101 - Integer Overflow and Underflow [link](https://swcregistry.io/docs/SWC-101)

 All the contracts are compiled with solidity compiler version '0.8.9'.
 No need to take special measures like using safemath.